-It’s true that sometimes early-stage start-up employees aren’t capable of scaling to the next level but, more often, it’s because they’re overwhelmed, taking on too much of the PM role in addition to their other roles (like when the head of Product Development or Product Marketing is also the head of Product Management).
+It’s true that sometimes early-stage start-up employees aren’t capable of scaling to the next level but, more often, it’s because they’re overwhelmed, taking on too much of the Product Management role in addition to their other roles (like when the head of Product Development or Product Marketing is also the head of Product Management).
 When these leaders can focus on what they’re best at, they have the time, energy, focus, and skills to thrive at the next level.

-While Product Design and Development (under Prototype Engineering), Product Marketing (under Marketing), and Product Strategy (under Strategy) are in their correct relative locations in this structure, the PM role is missing.
+While Product Design and Development (under Prototype Engineering), Product Marketing (under Marketing), and Product Strategy (under Strategy) are in their correct relative locations in this structure, the Product Management role is missing.
 What do you anticipate the problems would be in a company structured like this?
 As the company attempts to scale, there will likely be…

 - A real struggle to translate new prototypes into manufacturing efficiently

 - Increasing conflict between Manufacturing and Prototype Engineering departments, with each side claiming that the other “just doesn’t get it”

 - Poor communication and coordination with Product Marketing, which feels increasingly left out of the picture and unsure of what’s coming out of Manufacturing and when

 - Lack of confidence across the culture that the product will do what it’s supposed to do